smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 ## Switching Templates

-SDL Core can request the HMI to change an app's template using a `UI.Show` request, or the deprecated RPC `UI.SetDisplayLayout`.
+SDL Core can request the HMI to change an app's template using a `UI.Show` request.

 The following graphic demonstrates switching templates while maintaining the same text, buttons, and graphic:

 ![Cycle template layouts](./assets/cycling_templates.gif)

 In order to specify the template to be displayed, the `UI.Show` request uses the `templateConfiguration` parameter, which includes a string for the requested layout.

-For `UI.SetDisplayLayout`, the `displayLayout` string parameter is used for the same purpose.

 Using `UI.Show` is the preferred method because the request can be used to change the layout of the screen and the screen contents in a single request.
 This helps prevent lag and screen flashing when an app wants to change an app template.